a2nt/silverstripe-digitalocean-nginx-backup-scripts/README.md

 * Setup variables at _config.py
 * run Dropbox-Uploader/dropbox_uploader.sh to setup Dropbox API variables
 * run backup.py to start backup process
-* You can put backup.py to crontab to execute automatically
+* You can put backup.py to crontab to execute it automatically

 ### Options
 * Install python-mysqldb to clean up MySQL database and NGINX configuration files based on site folder names and run cleandb.py
-* You can put cleandb.py to crontab to execute automatically
+* You can put cleandb.py to crontab to execute it automatically
+* Install imagemagic and run imageresize.sh script at a specific folder to resample all images bigger than 1900x1200